CONQUEST, COLONIZATION, AND CONVERSION

 The emphasis placed on blood as a measure of exclusion was not just limited to distinguishing old Christians from new Christians in the Spanish world, or those who had pure blood as opposed to those whose blood was tainted.
 This emphasis on blood also played an important part in defining hidalguía itself, the basis of all nobility in Spain.
 Early codification of this concept can be found in the Siete Partidas which records that “hidalguia is nobility that comes to men through lineage.”
 This emphasis placed on lineage as a means of identifying hidalguía is also found in works such as a sixteenth century manuscript on nobility, which like the Siete Partidas, declared that hidalguía “comes from lineage.”
 In a society where so much stress was placed on hidalgía de sangre and limpieza de sangre as measures of exclusion, these values would make their way to the Americas and evolve into the casta system, a “racialized” system where privilege, power, and status was defined by your heritage.

 In addition to this social criterion, medieval institutions would also make their way to colonial Latin America and shape the relationship between Spanish and indigenous cultures.
 For example, encomiendas (grants) which frequently included a unit of territory which supplied its incumbent with rents paid by the inhabitants of a designated region in exchange for the services of providing “a militia and exercising arms against” against Islam.
 These grants would appear in colonial Latin America with a different focus.
 What was granted to the encomandero (grant’s holder) was not land but indigenous labor in exchange for indoctrination to Spanish ways.
 Encomienda became a labor exploitation system used throughout Spanish America.
+These two examples and others will be further explored in a later presentation.

 THE SPIRITUAL CONQUEST AND THE MENDICANT ORDERS